 - Dutch Crocus (C. vernus).
 This species is the toughest crocus of all and is available nearly everywhere.
 It is available in a rainbow of colors, often marked with contrasting streaks or blotches.

-- Scottish Crocus (C. bifloris), is a showy white flower with purple striped petals and yellow throats.
-Read the label carefully; some forms Scottish Crocus forms bloom in autumn.
+- Scottish Crocus (C. bifloris) is a showy white flower with purple striped petals and yellow throats.
+Read the label carefully as some forms of Scottish Crocus bloom in autumn.

 Fall Blooming Crocus

 Some of the most common types of crocus for fall and early winter flowers include:

 - Saffron crocus (C. sativus) is a fall bloomer that produces lilac blooms with bright orange-red, saffron-rich stigma.
 As an added bonus, you can remove the stigma as soon as the blooms open, then dry them for a few days and use the saffron for seasoning paella and other dishes.

 - Cloth of Gold (C. angustifolius) is a popular early-winter bloomer that produces star-shaped, orange-gold flowers with a deep brown stripe running down the center of each petal.

 - C. pulchellus produces pale lilac blooms, each with a yellow throat and contrasting veins of deep purple.